quixio/quix-cli/docs/cli-local-debug.md

     For more details on the `set` command, refer to the [set broker documentation](./Reference/sdk/broker/set.md).

     !!! warning
-        This doesn't change your local pipeline broker, just the broker you use when your run the application locally outside the pipeline.
+        This doesn't change your local pipeline broker, just the broker you use when you run the application locally outside the pipeline.

 === "Quix Cloud Broker"